 Many employees get frustrated feeling like their organization will trust them to do their job but not spend the money necessary to do it.

 Manual processes often feel like a hurdle rather than a safeguard.

-On the flip side, controllers are put in an awkward position trying to headhunt people for missing documentation and out-of-policy spending.
+On the flip side, controllers are put in an awkward position trying to headhunt people for missing documentation or spending that is outside of the corporate credit card policy.
 Due to lack of visibility, this often happens after the fact, creating even more strain on the relationship.

 How to increase financial security without losing efficiency

 The idea of issuing corporate cards to all of your employees may sound like a catastrophe waiting to happen.
 And it certainly is—if it isn’t supported by the right controls and workflows.